pellcorp/creality-wiki/docs/cartographer_beta.md

 # Cartographer Beta

-The cartographer team is currently beta testing a new version of the klippy extra to replace scanner.py, the changes required to use this new software have been merged to main branch.
+The cartographer team is has just released a new version of the klippy extra to replace scanner.py.
 Setting up the new software requires you to switch to a new probe config called `cartographer`

+!!! warn

+    Although cartographer3d.com has just released the software (oct 26 2026), we are not going to make it the default for cartographer probes for some weeks until initial release teething problems are resolved.

 !!! note